Honey Petal Plants

 Family: Rosaceae

-Origin/Distribution: eastern North America, Maine native
+Origin/Distribution: Found throughout eastern North America; native to Maine.

 Habitat: Woodland edge, open and rocky woods, ridges, and ledges

-Nursery: whips from Cold Stream Farm
+Source: whips from Cold Stream Farm, 2025

 Image credit: Wikimedia Commons